ubports/docs.ubports.com/userguide/advanceduse/dav.rst

         ./dav.sh

 ------------------------------------------------------------------------------
-A full featured guide proposed by `UT-ilities <https://github.com/UT-ilities>`_
+2. Or a full featured guide proposed by `UT-ilities <https://github.com/UT-ilities>`_
 ------------------------------------------------------------------------------

-For advanced users (or if you have to delete/recreate sync configurations), or if you use Nextcloud as your Carddav/Calddav server
+if you have many configurations on one or multiple Caldav/CardDav servers

 #.
 Read the  `instructions <https://github.com/UT-ilities/UTouch_CalDAV_and_CardDAV_synchronization>`_